learnpixelart/pixelart.howto/README.md

 [**The Making of Adam (24x24 Pixel Punk) from Scratch / Zero Using Pixel Art Designs in the ASCII Text Format**](adam)

-Step 1 - Generate 24x24 attributes from pixel art (in ascii text format).
+Let's generate 24x24 attributes from pixel art (in ascii text format).
 Let's start with the (base) face...